 - Creating flyers and/or registration forms (as requested by host)

 - Outreach to NENA Members in surrounding areas (as requested by host)

 - Printing and shipping of materials to course site and associated costs

 - Securing of instructor and associated costs (travel, honorarium, etc.)

 - Providing Certificates of Attendance to attendees who complete the course

 - Providing date and location details to NENA Headquarters in a timely manner

 - Securing of meeting/conference room and all A/V setup and associated costs

 - Promoting the course via appropriate and available methods (website, flyers, etc.)

-- Providing refreshments and/or meals to attendees (at host's discretion)
+- Providing refreshments for attendees (at host's discretion)